Pastoral Counseling Internship (PACO 699)

 - Fall 2020: July 20, 2020

 Students work at least 225 internship hours, including 50 hours of face-to-face counseling experience.
-Face-to-face experience can include individual, relationship, or group therapy.
-It can also include curriculum-based small group studies.
+Face-to-face experience may include individual, relationship, or group therapy; they may also include curriculum-based small group studies (please see the Supplementary Guide at the bottom of the page for more applicable activities).
 The remaining hours can consist of ministry or agency-based activities or administrative tasks related to pastoral counseling.

 To qualify for the internship course: